filippo91/lfs_facebook_buildout/README.md

     ```

-  * While you’re editing lfs_project/settings.py, set DATABASE to your favourites options, althought is already setted to work with sqlite3.
+  * While you’re editing lfs_project/settings.py, set your DATABASE options as you like, althought it is already set to work with sqlite3.

 ```
 $ bin/buildout -v